AI Coaching25 Jul 2026 · 5 min read

 Most AI coaches either build static plans or are a generic chat on top of your running data.
 Coach Fartlek is proactive, flexible, and individual.

-Most AI running coaches today fall into one of two camps, and each leaves something out.
+Most AI running coaches fall into one of two camps, and each leaves something out.

 The first is the static plan.
 Plenty of apps are good at this: answer a few questions, pick a race, and you get a structured plan laid out week by week.
 It looks sharp, and for a while it works.
 The catch is that the plan is essentially fixed.
-It was built for the runner you were on signup day — not the one nursing a head cold, heading off on a work trip, or carrying legs that still feel heavy from Saturday.
-The moment your week stops matching the plan, you're the one deciding what to drop, move, or shorten.
+It was built for the runner you were on signup day, not the one nursing a head cold, heading off on a work trip, or carrying legs that still feel heavy from Saturday.
+The moment your week stops matching the plan, you're the one deciding what to drop, move or shorten.

 The second is the general chatbot.
 Feed it your running data and you can ask it anything.
 It's quick and flexible, and for an experienced runner it can be a decent sounding board.
 But it only ever responds.
 It waits for you to open the app, explain where things stand, and ask the right question.
 Go quiet for a few days and it goes quiet too.

 Coach Fartlek is built to sit in neither camp.
-Three things set it apart.

 It's proactive

-You don't have to start the conversation.
-Coach Fartlek reads each run as it syncs from Intervals.icu, checks it against your plan and your history, and updates what comes next.
-It nudges you ahead of a hard session — and tweaks that session if your recovery looks off — and it reaches out on its own when signals like poor sleep, a dip in HRV, or an early niggle suggest you're drifting toward too much.
+It nudges you ahead of a hard session and tweaks that session if your recovery looks off.
+It reaches out on its own when poor sleep, a dip in HRV or an early niggle suggests you're drifting toward too much.
 When your race moves, it rebuilds the whole plan around the new date.

 It's flexible

 Real weeks rarely go to plan.
-A rough night's sleep, a sore calf, an unplanned rest day with the kids — when life gets in the way, you just tell the coach in plain words and the week shifts around it.
-There's no rigid program to fight and nothing to rebuild by hand.
+A rough night's sleep, a sore calf, an unplanned rest day with the kids.
+When life gets in the way you tell the coach in plain words and the week shifts around it.

 It's individual

-The longer you train with it, the more it knows: your history, your goals, the days you can actually run, and how your body tends to handle load.
 It keeps tuning to you instead of handing everyone the same template.
 A plan that's personal on day one is fine.
 One that keeps getting more personal is better.

 Why it matters

 For anyone chasing a real goal, the hard part is rarely designing the perfect session.
-It's making sensible calls week after week, as life keeps interfering, without overcooking it or losing the thread.
-That's the job Coach Fartlek was built for.
+It's making sensible calls week after week while life keeps interfering, without overcooking it or losing the thread.